Customer Data Exclusion

-- Functionality Cookies.
-These cookies allow our Site to remember choices you make when you use our Site.
-The purpose of these cookies is to provide you with a more personal experience and to avoid you having to re-select your preferences or re-enter information every time you visit our Site.
+Functionality Cookies.
+These cookies allow our Services to remember choices you make when you use our Services.
+The purpose of these cookies is to provide you with a more personal experience and to avoid you having to re-select your preferences or re-enter information every time you visit our Services.

-- Analytics and Performance Cookies.
-These cookies are used to collect information about traffic to our Site and how users use our Site.
-The information gathered may include the number of visitors to our Site, the websites that referred them to our Site, the pages they visited on our Site, what time of day and duration they visited our Site, whether they have visited our Site before, and other similar information.
-We use this information to help operate our Site more efficiently, to gather broad demographic information and to monitor the level of activity on our Site.
-We primarily use Google Analytics for this purpose.
-Google Analytics uses its own cookies.
-It is only used to improve how our Site works.
-You can find out more information about Google Analytics cookies here and about how Google protects your data here.
-You can prevent the use of Google Analytics relating to your use of our Site by downloading and installing the browser plugin available here.
+Analytics and Performance Cookies.
+These cookies are used to collect information about traffic to our Services and how users use our Services.
+The information gathered may include the number of visitors to our Services, the websites that referred them to our Services, the pages they visited on our Services, what time of day and duration they visited our Services, whether they have visited our Services before, and other similar information.
+We use this information to help operate our Services more efficiently, to gather broad demographic information and to monitor the level of activity on our Services.

-We may also use tracking tags (which are also known as web beacons) on our Site to track the actions of users while on our Site.
+We may also use tracking tags (which are also known as web beacons) on our Services to track the actions of users while on our Services.
 Unlike cookies, which are stored on the hard drive of your computer or mobile device by a website, tracking tags are embedded on webpages.
-Tags compile statistics about usage of the Site, so that we can manage our content more effectively.
-The information we collect using tracking tags is not linked to our users’ personal data.
+Tags compile statistics about usage of the Services, so that we can manage our content more effectively.
+The information we collect using tracking tags is not linked to our users' personal data.

 Do Not Track Signals

-Some Internet browsers may be configured to send “Do Not Track” signals to the online services that you visit.
-We currently do not currently respond to do not track signals.
-To find out more about “Do Not Track,” please visit http://www.allaboutdnt.com.
+Some Internet browsers may be configured to send "Do Not Track" signals to the online services that you visit.
+There is no accepted standard on how to respond to "Do Not Track" signals, and we do not respond to such signals.
+To find out more about "Do Not Track," please visit https://allaboutdnt.com/.

-Yuzu Labs is headquartered in the United States and your personal information may be transferred to the United States or other locations outside of your state, province, country or other governmental jurisdiction where privacy laws may not be as protective as those in your jurisdiction.
+Yuzu Labs is headquartered in the United States.
+If you choose to use the Services from the European Union or other regions of the world with governing data collection and use that may differ from U.S. law, than please note that your personal information may be transferred to the United States or other locations outside of your state, province, country or other governmental jurisdiction where privacy laws may not be as protective as those in your jurisdiction.